pvasek/kudu-wiki/Post-Deployment-Action-Hooks.md

 - The script will have the same environment variables as the deployment script and *possibly* new environment variables set by the deployment script.

 - Script file name (minus extension) will become title in deployment log

+- Pre-installed site extension (%ProgramFiles(x86)%\SiteExtensions) could also have post deployment scripts
+ - There is a "PostDeploymentActions" folder under the the root of the package
+ - There is an environment variable {extension id}_EXTENSION_VERSION with value "latest" or {version}